mesosphere/dcos-docs-site/pages/1.11/administering-clusters/multiple-clusters/cluster-links/index.md

 You add and remove links from one cluster to another cluster using DC/OS CLI [dcos cluster link](/1.11/cli/command-reference/dcos-cluster/dcos-cluster-link) and [dcos cluster unlink](/1.11/cli/command-reference/dcos-cluster/dcos-cluster-unlink) commands and the [cluster link API](/1.11/administering-clusters/multiple-clusters/cluster-link-api).
 Once a link is set up you can easily switch between clusters using the CLI or UI.
 If the links have been set up using an SSO provider, you will not need to provide credentials to switch clusters.

-You must be a superuser or have the appropriate cluster link [permission](/1.11/security/ent/perms-reference/#cluster-linker) to view, add, and remove links and grant permissions to view linked clusters.
+You must be logged in as a superuser or have the appropriate cluster link [permission](/1.11/security/ent/perms-reference/#cluster-linker) to view, add, and remove links and grant permissions to view linked clusters.

 # Enable access to cluster links using SSO